somusset/SJH_IFE_time-distance/README.md

 # Notes

+## Subjects
 This application will run with subjects that have both a png and a mp4 media.
 The manifest provides (in addition to the metadata) two rows called `png_file` and `mp4_file`.
 These fields are set as "locations" for each subject.

+## Classifications
+For the moment the classification contains the results of two tasks:
+- T0 contains a list of lines
+- T1 contains a string that relay one answer in the multi-choice question.

+Note that if T0 is not empty, we expect T1 to be empty - and the reverse is true too.